 Above Image Courtesy of Sarah Grady | Biscuit Tin Studio Artist

-A winner will be selected (as chosen by BP portrait prize runner up Richard Twose) who will receive £1000 and the opportunity for a solo show at the gallery later in the year.
-Visitors can also vote for their People’s Choice Winner, who will receive £250.
+The overall winner, judged by a team of Curators will receive a cash prize of £1000 plus the opportunity for a solo show at The Biscuit Factory.
+The public can also vote for their People’s Choice Winner, who will be awarded £250.

 The Biscuit Factory Foundation are pleased to be supporting NCFE with their project Make Your Mark.
 NCFE is a national Awarding Organisation, passionate about designing, developing and certificating diverse, nationally recognised qualifications and awards.
 NCFE have launched this project to find a unique piece of art which captures in artistic form their core purpose - “we create opportunities for success to enrich society.”

-In September 2014 the Biscuit Factory Foundation was proud to sponsor the Heaton Arts Festival managed through the Byker Community Association.
-It is a community led festival that celebrates the diverse, arty community of Heaton.
+We were proud to sponsor the Heaton Arts Festival managed through the Byker Community Association – a community led festival that celebrates the diverse and artistic community of Heaton.
 The festival aims to encourage people of all ages to participate in a variety of activities including kids and adults workshops, fire dancing and life-drawing.
 The festival was founded in 2011 by local artists Hayley Hare, Mick Smith & Aly Smith and this year brings on board Cat Jarman from Drop Everything.
 The festival was started to give artists in all stages of their career and practice a chance to exhibit their work, perform and most importantly engage with their local community.
 It was also a chance for the local community to engage with art.
-We are delighted that the festival was a great success, with the funds donated going to children’s art workshops.

 In June 2014 The Biscuit Factory Foundation helped to set up this unique art project between artist Bernie Wisniewski, West Jesmond School and Nexus.